Your guide to Leonardo da Vinci: his life, inventions and milestones in his career

-Leonardo da Vinci's genius: 7 of his visions for the future
+- 7 of Leonardo da Vinci's visions for the future

 In 1482, now an artist in his own right, da Vinci moved from Florence to Milan in search of new work.
 There, he began working as a military engineer for Ludovico Sforza, future Duke of Milan, designing many of his famous war inventions.
 It was also during his time in the city that da Vinci created one of his most famous works, The Last Supper.